Writer. Connector. Social media manager. Amateur cat wrangler. Pop culture addict.

 Paper Bag Writers

-In October 2013, Corinne founded Paper Bag Writers, an online literary project devoted to stories, poems and essays handwritten on brown paper bags.
+In October 2013, Corinne founded Paper Bag Writers, an online literary project devoted to curating and sharing stories, poems and essays handwritten on brown paper lunch bags.

 The Inker's House